Jim Bolger: Second term

 Following this election result Bolger expressed the need to work with other political parties and decided to demote Richardson from her post, appointing Bill Birch who was seen as more moderate.
 During Birch's tenure, spending on core areas such as health and education increased.
 His government passed the Fiscal Responsibility Act 1994.
-During the 1994 Address-in-Reply debate, Bolger argued in favour of a New Zealand republic, Bolger denied that his views related to his Irish heritage.
+During the 1994 Address-in-Reply debate, Bolger argued in favour of a New Zealand republic, but denied that his views related to his Irish heritage.

 In April 1995 the Cave Creek disaster gained public attention after a scenic viewing platform collapsed, killing fourteen people.
 The platform had been erected by the Department of Conservation (DOC) in 1994 and later inquiries found that many of those who constructed it did not have prerequisite qualifications for building the platform.
 Despite DOC taking responsibility for its collapse, there would be no prosecutions (as the Crown is unable to prosecute itself) but $2.6 million worth of compensation was paid to the victims' families.
 Bolger initially attacked the report produced by the Commission of Inquiry, arguing that the platform failed "essentially because it lacked about $20 worth of bolts to hold it together".
-The Minister of Conservation, Denis Marshall, was criticised in the media for his management of the Department.
+The Minister of Conservation, Denis Marshall, was criticised in the media for his management of the department.
 Many people blamed Marshall, although there was also wide criticism of the whole government's policies on management of the conservation estate.
 Marshall eventually resigned in May 1996, just over a year after the accident occurred.
-A new Minister, Nick Smith, was appointed, and a full review of the Department was conducted by the State Services Commission.
+A new Minister, Nick Smith, was appointed, and a full review of the department was conducted by the State Services Commission.

 Bolger's second term would also see France resume nuclear testing on Moruroa, prompting swift condemnation from New Zealand and other Pacific nations.
 Bolger vocally supported anti-nuclear protests by New Zealand yachters.
 His government dispatched HMNZS Tui to provide support for the flotilla.

 Proposals to end the status of the Judicial Committee of the Privy Council as the country's highest court of appeal failed to gain parliamentary sanction during Bolger's premiership (however Helen Clark's Fifth Labour Government would replace the right of appeal in 2003 when it set up the Supreme Court of New Zealand).
 Bolger's government ended the awarding of British honours in 1996, introducing a New Zealand Honours System.
 At a conference on the "Bolger years" in 2007, Bolger recalled speaking to the Queen about the issue of New Zealand becoming a republic: "I have more than once spoken with Her Majesty about my view that New Zealand would at some point elect its own Head of State, we discussed the matter in a most sensible way and she was in no way surprised or alarmed and neither did she cut my head off."
 With the new MMP environment some National Party MPs defected to a new grouping, United New Zealand in mid-1995, whilst other splinter parties emerged.